gardener/gardener/docs/concepts/resource-manager.md

 `ResourcesProgressing` may be `True` when:
 - a `Deployment`, `StatefulSet` or `DaemonSet` has not been fully rolled out yet, i.e. not all replicas have been updated with the latest changes to `spec.template`.
+- there are still old `Pod`s belonging to an older `ReplicaSet` of a `Deployment` which are not terminated yet.

 Each Kubernetes resources has different notion for being healthy.
 For example, a Deployment is considered healthy if the controller observed its current revision and if the number of updated replicas is equal to the number of replicas.